tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-In our test, we can now reference these traits when creating instances of our `Camera` class with standard sensor sizes and not have to know exact dimensions. without having to know the exact dimensions of these sensors.
+In our test, we can now use these traits when creating new `Camera` records.
+Using factories this way allows us to work with standard sensor sizes without knowing the exact dimensions.

 ```ruby
 # use trait and baseline attribute